 Moving from the 6th string to the 1st, everything changes at the 2nd string, and an extra fret is needed.
 Because the 1st string is tuned to the 2nd string in the same manner that strings 6 to 3 are tuned, intervals between them are normal.

-Guitarists often play what are known as harmonic intervals, which are really just intervals you play together to create harmony.
-Thirds are a common type of harmonic interval.
+Guitarists often play harmonic intervals, which are really just intervals you play together to create harmony.
+Thirds are a common harmonic interval.

 To play thirds, play the 1st and 3rd scale degrees simultaneously and then ascend or descend the scale in groups of two with the notes always 3 scale degrees apart.
-You can do this in five different positions by following the tab in the image below.
-You can see this at Playing Thirds.
+You can do this in five different positions by following this tab.

 6ths (or inverted 3rds)

 Sometimes guitarists invert 3rds by moving the 1st degree up an octave.
 What was 1-3 becomes 3-1.
 The interval is inverted, get it?
-For example, G-B would become B-G. Here are two examples of inverting the 3rd G-B.
+For example, G-B would become B-G. This shows examples of inverting the 3rd G-B.

-You can play through the whole scale in 6ths in two different positions by following the tab below.
+You can play through the whole scale in 6ths in two different positions by following this tab.
 Because you only want to sound the notes in the tab and not the other strings, and because these interval shapes are two strings apart, you need to either fingerpick or apply some left-hand muting technique (like you do with octave shapes).

 4ths (or inverted 5ths)

 Sometimes guitarists invert 5ths by moving the lower note up an octave while keeping the upper note the same.
 For instance, G-D would become D-G.